CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex6_AttackSim_PW_attack.md

 ### Task 2: Review the Drive-by URL attack results

+In this task, you will analyze the outcome of the Drive-by URL attack, examining logs, alerts, and system behavior to assess the impact and effectiveness of the attack.

 1. Switch to **LON-CL2**, by navigating back to the hyper-v manager, and connect to **LON-CL2** VM.

 1. On LON-CL2, in the Edge browser, you should have a tab open containing Lynne Robbins' Outlook mailbox from the prior lab exercise.
 In Lynne's Outlook Inbox, you should see the email that was sent by the Attack Simulator that's from **klemens@tailspintoys.com**.
 The subject of the email is **Free toy giveaway promotion from Tailspin Toys**.
 Select the email to open it and review the details in the body of the message.